zluuba/arithmetic-formatter/README.md

 Total: 923.96
 ```

-Besides the Category class, here if a function (outside of the class) calledcreate_spend_chart.
+Besides the Category class, there is a function (outside the class) called create_spend_chart.
-The chart show the percentage spent in each category passed in to the function:
+The chart shows the percentage of spending in each category passed to the function:
 ```ch
 Percentage spent by category
 100|